Maine Audubon

 Join us for a weekly bird walk at Gilsland Farm, led by Maine Audubon's Staff Naturalist Doug Hitchcox and others.
 Meet in the parking lot, in front of the Visitor Center, where we'll begin a slow walk around the property to look and listen for birds using Gilsland's diverse habitats.
 Free, no registration required.
 The walk typically covers between 1 to 2 miles (1.5 - 3 km).
 Waterproof shoes are recommended as the paths can be damp with dew in the mornings and icy when frozen.
 Please bring y

-Come join Maine Audubon’s Land Steward for an afternoon of sanctuary maintenance at Hamilton Audubon Sanctuary in West Bath.
-Volunteers will assist with a variety of tasks that include the installation of a series of new bog bridges along the sanctuary’s Green Trail, hauling timber materials for a future bridge project, and trail wide corridor clearing.
-Volunteers should be prepared to hike several miles, while carrying up to 50 lbs over uneven tread surfaces.
-Participants should also feel co
+Come join Maine Audubon’s Land Steward for an afternoon of sanctuary trail maintenance at Hamilton Audubon Sanctuary in West Bath.
+Volunteers will assist with the site preparation and construction of a new timber foot bridge that will help provide a more sustainable solution for passage.
+Volunteers should be prepared to hike in approximately a mile, while carrying tools and equipment across uneven tread surfaces.
+Participants should feel comfortable using hand tools such as hammers, folding s

 Young children and their grown-ups are invited to spend an hour exploring nature together through stories, songs, art, and play.
 Each week will include outdoor activities and adventures designed to foster a connection to nature, encourage stewardship, and provide an introduction to group learning settings.
 Weekly on Wednesdays April 29 to June 10 (7 weeks) 9:30-10:30 am OR 10:45-11:45 am $96/member child, $120/nonmember child Ages 2-5, siblings under 2 free Advanced registration is e